nicole-cris-russo/bot-aniversario/replit.md

 ## Environment Setup
 - **TOKEN**: Discord bot token (required)
-- Configured via Replit Secrets
+- Configure via `.env` file in the project root

 ## Discord Bot Requirements
 The bot requires the following intents to be enabled in the Discord Developer Portal: